 Using call tracking numbers and listening to the calls will allow you to understand the conversion rates from the calls.
 Just as you can follow online advertising through to an online sale, you can link telephone response from adverts through to a sale.
 This can be done either by listening to calls and seeing the customer journey, or by washing CRM data against the callers’ telephone numbers and linking these to sales.
 By linking actual sales to the marketing that generated the calls, you can refine your marketing spend – especially keyword advertising – to be more targeted and create a better return.

-Mediahawk is a market leading telephone tracking business and to help you understand how your marketing is generating telephone response we are offering all readers a free trial of 2 call recorded tracking numbers.
-These tracking numbers will allow you to understand:-
+Mediahawk is a market leading telephone tracking business.
+To help you understand how your marketing is generating telephone response you need to use tracked numbers on your marketing collateral.
+These tracked numbers allow you to understand:

 - How many calls you have generated

 - How many calls you have missed